Roboto-Automo/100-days-of-code/robertoProgressLog.md

 return param1 + param 2;
  }

-*using markdown to write this readme
+*using markdown to write this readme*
-* making this note to remember how to link files in a readme [My twitter account](https://twitter.com/Despirito))

 **Thoughts:**
 Mainly setting up my workflow today, reaquainting myself with github, slack, notion and prepping for School of Code.

 **Link to work:**
-Nothing yet
+* making this note to remember how to link files in a readme [My twitter account](https://twitter.com/Despirito)